moee/go-vs-php/README.md

 # go-vs-php
 Microservice Benchmark Go vs PHP

 This is a simple benchmark that compares images sizes and performance between PHP and go.
+All it does is printing a single line, so it's not representative for larger scripts.

 ## Run it